Preface

 HTML

-To function, the script relies on elements with specific class names and attributes: an input or textarea with the .counted
+The script relies on elements with specific class names and attributes: an input or textarea with the .counted

 class and a maxlength